joppuyo/disable-media-pages/README.md

 This plugin works by automatically setting all attachment slugs to an unique id, so they won't conflict with your pages.
 The plugin will also set 404 status code if a media page is accessed.

 You can also mangle any existing attachment slugs so they won't cause any issues in the future.

+## Requirements

+* WordPress 5.0 or later
+* PHP 7.0 or later

+## Installation

+* Download latest version from the [GitHub releases](https://github.com/joppuyo/disable-media-pages/releases)
+* Unzip the plugin into your wp-content/plugins directory or upload it through the WordPress admin panel
+* Activate the plugin on your Plugins page